Sonali Smith, MD: Undaunted by the challenges of lymphoma

 Sonali M. Smith, MD

-Sonali M. Smith, MD, is an expert in lymphoma care and research and leads the UChicago Medicine adult lymphoma program.
-Smith is actively researching new treatments for lymphoma, such as immunotherapies that harness the body's immune system to fight cancer.Learn more about Dr. Smith
+Sonali M. Smith, MD, is an expert in lymphoma care and research and is the Chief of the Section of Hematology/Oncology.
+Dr. Smith is actively researching new treatments for lymphoma, such as immunotherapies that harness the body's immune system to fight cancer.Learn more about Dr. Smith

 Q & A: Diffuse large B-cell lymphoma: What you need to know about diagnosis and treatments